vb-pogribnyi/OpenCircle/Open Circle.md

 ![im_02_pred](C:\Users\vpogribnyi\Documents\Dojo\ML\OpenCircle\v3\images\05_real\im_02_pred.png)

-It predicts completely wrong direction (which is by the way not the case for all the images).
+It predicts a completely wrong direction (which is by the way not the case for all the images).
 So we have a chance to investigate this case.

 ### 5.2 Investigation